 Was there ever a time when abortion didn’t seem like such a controversial issue?
-Well, if there was, that certainly long, long, long time ago.
+Well, if there was, that was certainly a long, long, long time ago.
 Even with the passage of Roe v.
-Wade in 1973, which gave every woman in the United States the right to have an abortion, many have still been doing their damndest to get it overturned.
+Wade in 1973, which gave every woman in the United States the right to an abortion, many have still been doing their best to get it overturned.
 Never mind that the Supreme Court has the final say on issues like this, never mind that Roe v.
-Wade was passed to stop women dying from abortions, and never mind that abortions make up a very tiny percentage of the work Planned Parenthood does; people are still swayed by their emotions more than facts, and many have to be reminded of the importance of the separation between church and state.
+Wade was passed to stop women dying from abortions, and never mind that abortions make up a very tiny percentage of the work Planned Parenthood does; people are still swayed by their emotions more than they are by facts, and many have to be reminded of the importance of the separation between church and state.

 Missouri at this time has only one abortion clinic which means the women who live there are more likely to drive many miles across the state border into Illinois to seek help.
 The documentary looks at the daily happenings at the Hope Clinic in Granite City, Illinois where employees do their best to help women in need of health care even while they are constantly harassed by protestors.
 None of them have any shame over the work they do, and that’s even if some consider themselves the black sheep of their family as a result.